Hayden Sargis: D.C. United

 On January 24, 2022, Sargis signed with Major League Soccer club D.C.
 United on a three-year deal through 2024 with options in 2025 and 2026.
 Sargis made his D.C.
 United debut on April 19, 2022, in a 3–0 victory against Flower City Union in the U.S. Open Cup.

-Loans to Loudoun United, Phoenix Rising, and Las Vegas Lights

 Sargis began the 2022 season on loan to D.C.
 United's reserve squad, Loudoun United FC, where he made his debut on March 13, 2022.

-On September 8, 2022, Sargis joined USL Championship club Phoenix Rising FC on loan for the remainder of the 2022 season.
+On September 8, Sargis joined USL Championship club Phoenix Rising FC on loan for the remainder of the 2022 season.
 D.C.
 United declined his contract option following their 2024 season.

 Orlando City B

 On March 9, 2025, Sargis signed a one-year contract with a club option for 2026 with MLS Next Pro club Orlando City B, the reserve affiliate of Major League Soccer club Orlando City.
 On June 6, Sargis scored his first professional goal and first goal for the club when he opened the scoring in a 3–2 win at Huntsville City.
 On October 28, after the conclusion of the season, Orlando City B chose not to extend Sargis' contract.